-Throughout the years, there have been hundreds of people awarded prizes for their contributions to the world.
-If you have an interest in science in general and food in particular then a scientist you need to know about is a man named Frederick Gowland Hopkins.
-He is a British biochemist who received the 1929 Nobel Prize for Physiology or Medicine together with Christiaan Eijkman.
-They were given the prize for their work on the discovery of vitamins or what was then called “essential nutrient factors” that are needed in animal diets for better health.
+If you have an interest in food science then a scientist worth knowing about is Sir Frederick Gowland Hopkins.
+He was a British biochemist who received the 1929 Nobel Prize for Physiology or Medicine together with Christiaan Eijkman.
+They were given the prize for their work on the discovery of vitamins or what was then called “essential nutrient factors” which are essential in animal diets for good health.

 His Early Life

-Frederick Gowland Hopkins was born on 20 June 1861 at Eastbourne, England.
-His father was a bookseller in Bishopsgate Street and was said to have a keen interest in science.
-He died when Frederick was but an infant.
-For the next decade of his life Frederick lived with his mother, still at Eastbourne and showed an affinity with literature and not so much science although he did study life on the seashore when his mother gifted him with a microscope.
-However, it was said that he spent more time reading and writing rhymes than with scientific pursuits.
+Frederick Gowland Hopkins was born on 20 June 1861 in the seaside town of Eastbourne, England.
+His father, Frederick Hopkins, was a bookseller in Bishopsgate Street and had a keen interest in science.
+His mother was Elizabeth Stafford (neé Gowland).
+Frederick’s father died when Frederick was an infant and he moved, in 1871, with his mother to live with his maternal grandmother and his uncle in Enfield, north London.
+As a child Frederick showed an affinity with literature and was not particularly interested in science although he did study life on the seashore when his mother gifted him with a microscope.
+It was said that he spent more time reading and writing rhymes than with scientific pursuits.
 He even speculated later in life that had he been given encouragement he might have become a naturalist or a classical scholar.
 This doesn’t mean that his love for literature went to waste because his abilities added much color and depth to his scientific works and addresses.

-He worked as an insurance clerk for 6 months and after that he apprenticed with a consulting chemist who prodded him to take a course in chemistry at The Royal School of Mines after which he went to University College in London.
-That was where he undertook an Associateship Exam at the Institute of Chemistry, which he aced.
-In fact, he did so well that Sir Thomas Stevenson got him as an assistant.
-At that time, Sir Stevenson was the Home Office Analyst as well as an expert in poisoning.
-Hopkins was just 22 at the time but that didn’t stop him from taking part in a number of legal cases that were of utmost importance.
-Within this time, Hopkins also decided to take up his London Bs.c. degree and made it a point to graduate at the shortest time possible.
+Initially Hopkins worked as an insurance clerk for 6 months and then he apprenticed with a consulting chemist who encouraged him to take a course in chemistry at The Royal School of Mines under Edward Frankland.
+Hopkins then attended University College in London, undertaking an Associateship Exam at the Institute of Chemistry.
+Hopkins did so well that Sir Thomas Stevenson, a Home Office Analyst and lecturer at Guy’s Hospital on forensic medicine, employed him as his assistant.
+Hopkins was just 22 at the time and he took part in several legal cases that were of utmost importance.
+In 1888, Hopkins decided to obtain a degree and made it a point to graduate in the shortest time possible.

-When he turned 28 in 1888, he went to Guy’s Hospital in London as a medical student and was instantly given the Sir William Gull studentship.
-During the same time frame, he received honors in Materia Medica and was awarded a Gold Medal in Chemistry.
+In 1888, he enrolled at Guy’s Hospital in London as a medical student and was awarded the Sir William Gull studentship.
+During his studies, he received honors in Materia Medica and achieved a Gold Medal in Chemistry.

-When he turned 32 in 1894 he graduated from his medical course and taught toxicology and physiology at Guy’s Hospital.
-He taught for 4 years but for two of those years, he was also in charge of the Clinical Research Association’s Chemical Department.
-Two years after, in 1896, he and H.W.B Brook published their work on halogen derivatives of proteins.
+Hopkins obtained his BSc degree in 1890 and in 1894 he graduated from his medical course and proceeded to teach toxicology and physiology at Guy’s Hospital.
+He taught there for four years and for two of those years, he was also in charge of the Clinical Research Association’s Chemical Department.
+In 1896, Hopkins and H.W.B Brook published their work on halogen derivatives of proteins.
 He also worked with S.N.
-Pinkus to find out more about crystallization of blood albumins.
+Pinkus, researching crystallization of blood albumins.

-As he was attending a meeting at the Physiology Society at Cambridge in 1898, he met Sir Michael Foster who invited him to move to Cambridge.
-Hopkins was asked to move there so he could develop chemical aspects of physiology.
-At that time biochemistry wasn’t yet recognized as a separate branch of science so Hopkins said “yes” to the offer.
-He was given a salary of £200 for his lectureship but he managed to add to his income by giving tutorials and supervising undergraduates.
-After Sir Thomas Stevenson died, he also worked part time for the Home Office so he lived quite comfortably.
+While he was attending a meeting at the Physiology Society at Cambridge in 1898, Hopkins met Sir Michael Foster who invited him to move to Emmanuel College at Cambridge University.
+Hopkins was invited to Cambridge to become lecturer on chemical physiology.
+At that time biochemistry wasn’t yet recognized as a separate branch of science; Hopkins accepted the offer.
+He was given a salary of £200 for his lectureship but he managed to supplement his income by giving tutorials and supervising undergraduates.